 We use the hydrodynamical AREPO moving-mesh code to perform numerical simulations of the Milky Way.
 In our models, the structures are obtained via the evolution of a live stellar disc and bulge, as well as a live dark matter halo and a gaseous disc, all of which move self-consistently with no pre-defined fixed potentials.
 Our initial simulations are run on isothermal conditions.
 We produce longitude-velocity (lv) plots of the projected gas surface densities to extract the skeletons of the main features (arms, bar), as well as the contours defining the terminal velocities of the gas.
 We then compare these with observations via minimisation of the symmetrised distance between the observed and simulated features for a best fit

-We generate a numerical sample of six different models, all following Hernquist profiles for the dark matter halo and stellar bulge, and exponential profile for the stellar disc.
-Varying the initial stellar mass in the disc and bulge, we create the first three simulations: Fiducial, Small Bulge Small Disc (SBSD), and Small Bulge Large Disc (SBLD).
+We generate a numerical sample of 15 different models, all following Hernquist profiles for the dark matter halo and stellar bulge, and exponential profile for the stellar disc.
+They vary the initial stellar mass within observed ranges, and the distribution in the disc and bulge.

 The initial conditions are generated with the MAKENEWDISK code, where the gas follows an exponential column density profile by default.
 We generate our next sample of three models by adjusting the gas to follow a flat column density distribution instead for each of the stellar models.

-Here I present the evolution in time of the star (LEFT) and gas (RIGHT) particles of the SBLD module as an example.
+Here I present the evolution in time of the star (LEFT) and gas (RIGHT) particles of one of my models (model no. 5) as an example.
 The video shows the top-down view of the Galaxy, where the colour bar refers to the column density obtained from AREPO:

 For each of our models and the range of times and angles, we account for three different metrics to compare to the observations: